KSKBpage/PoemaNetwork/README.md

 # Poema Network
 Poema Network(AS138517) is a network operated by Kusakabe Shi(aka kskb).
-Poema Network is a non-profit project for learning, education and research.
+It's a non-profit project for learning, education and research.

 ## Prefixes
 This is a prefix list that we will announce(bay changed over time):